-- 1. A student may add an open course during the first six (6) business days of a session (Fall, Spring, or Summer). - 2.
-No courses may be added after this time without express permission of the appropriate Academic Dean or designee and course/clinical instructor. - Adding a course will require submission of a course Drop/Add Form.
-Forms can be obtained from the Office of Registration and Records.
+1. A student may add an open course during the first six (6) business days of a session (Fall, Spring, or Summer).

+- 2. No courses may be added after this time without express permission of the appropriate Academic Dean or designee and course/clinical instructor. - 3.
+Adding a course will require submission of an email request sent to the student's advisor which will then be sent to the Register who will respond with an email confirmation of the requested course add. - 4.
+It is the student's responsibility to confirm that the drop was successful by reviewing the updated schedule in SONIS.